dae-cpp/dae-cpp/README.md

 MyRHS rhs(p);
 ```

+In the child MyRHS class the user can also override `stop_condition` virtual function.
+By default (if not overridden) the function always returns `false`.
+The user may override this behaviour and set up one or several stop conditions for the solver depending on the solution **x** at the current time *t*.
+As soon as the function returns `true`, the solver will finalise the current time step and return the current solution.
+A trivial example of the stop condition function can be found in [perovskite_RHS.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_RHS.cpp).

 ### Step 3.
 Set up the Mass matrix

 Create MyMassMatrix class that inherits the abstract `daecpp::MassMatrix` class from dae-cpp library.
 Similar to the previous step, the parent MassMatrix class contains a pure virtual functor (operator `()`), that must be overridden in the child class.
 Refer to [perovskite_Mass.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_Mass.cpp) as an example.
 Note that the matrix should be defined in [three array sparse format](https://software.intel.com/en-us/mkl-developer-reference-c-sparse-blas-csr-matrix-storage-format).